geoffreybennett/alsa-scarlett-gui/docs/iface-4th-gen-big.md

 ### FCP Driver

 The big 4th Gen interfaces are supported by a new “FCP” (Focusrite Control Protocol) driver introduced in Linux 6.14.
-If you haven't installed [fcp-support](https://github.com/geoffreybennett/fcp-support) yet, you need to do that (and update the firmware) before you can use
+If you haven’t installed [fcp-support](https://github.com/geoffreybennett/fcp-support) yet, you need to do that (and update the firmware) before you can use